 But before you go, make sure you take a moment to behold the real Apollo 16 capsule, “Casper.”
 This beauty was used on NASA’s fifth moon-walking mission to collect photos and samples from the Descartes region of the moon.
 To its side, you’ll see an authentic moon rock on display, brought back from the visit–proof positive that with enough imagination and hard work, nothing’s out of reach.

-How to get more from your visit:
+How to get more from your visit to the Huntsville Space Center:

 See more of the Marshall Space Flight Center: